Animal Crossing: New Horizons: Reception

-Animal Crossing: New Horizons received "universal acclaim" according to review aggregator Metacritic, becoming the highest-rated game in the series on the website.
-However, the game has been subject to review bombing due to its handling of Switch profiles and multiplayer.
-The game was cited to be the best in the series, and was given a perfect score by Nintendo Life and Pocket Gamer.
+Animal Crossing: New Horizons received "universal acclaim" according to review aggregator website Metacritic, becoming the highest-rated game in the series on the website.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 99% of critics.
+The game was awarded perfect scores by Nintendo Life and Pocket Gamer.
+However, the game has been subject to review bombing due to its handling of Switch profiles and multiplayer in which only one player per console can experience the full game.

 Most enjoyed the Nook Miles system, stating that it gave the player something to do and a goal to reach.
 Dann Sullivan, writing for Pocket Gamer, liked how it gave the player "optional direction".
-USGamer also joked how nobody can complain how there is nothing to do.
+USGamer also joked how nobody can complain about how there is nothing to do.
 The D.I.Y. system was also praised, with Nintendo Life taking note of how no resource is useless.
 Polygon's Russ Frushtick lauded the ability for unrestricted creativity that allowed for the player to design the island with furniture and building layout, leading to a "true representation of the player who created it."
-Eurogamer Deputy Editor Martin Robinson stated that, the game has some very impressive improvements which allowed for a much clearer and more defined structure overall that gave the game play a better feel and cohesion than ever before.
+Eurogamer Deputy Editor Martin Robinson stated that the game has some very impressive improvements which allowed for a much clearer and more defined structure overall that gave the game play a better feel and cohesion than ever before.

 Critics from GameSpot and Game Informer praised the creative freedom and control offered by the game, such as being allowed to choose where buildings and bridges are placed.
-In particular, the Island Designer App was lauded with its ability to create natural structures, although there were minor complaints about how the player could not expand the island and could only reshape it.
+In particular, the Island Designer App was lauded for its ability to create natural structures, although there were minor complaints about how the player could not expand the island and could only reshape it.
 GamesRadar+ appreciated the retaining of old characters and concepts with the addition of new gameplay mechanics.
+TechRadar lauded the game's sound and visuals, writing "everything is sharp, smooth, colorful and a big improvement on previous releases."